 - All site and landscape design shall comply with the Campus Landscape Master Plan and Design Standards provided by UCF Facilities & Safety.
 All plant selections must be approved by Landscape and Natural Resources. - 2.
 CN32-2: All plant species shall comply with Florida FriendlyTM Standards.
 No shrubbery or trees shall be installed around or in front of light poles, transformers and switch gear, or fire service equipment.
 Future plant growth shall be considered relative to signage, lighting, and entryway features. - 3.
-Trees, plants, and ground cover shall be specified in a schedule contained in the drawings, including the plant name in botanical identification, nominal size of trunk or spread of branches, height, or other identifiable criteria.
-These plants shall be specified as "Florida Grade #1" or better and selected for the climatic conditions of the location. - 3.
 Creeping vines on buildings are prohibited. - 4.
 A landscape plan must be provided for all projects that have any impact outside of a building.
 The plan must include: - a.
 Plant list showing botanical name, plant container size (or equal in the case of field grown material), and quantity of plant material to be installed. - b.
-Caliper size for all trees shown in plant list. - c.
-Limit of work line that matches demolition plan limit of work line. - d.
+Caliper size for all trees shown in plant list. - Limit of work line that matches demolition plan limit of work line. - d.
 Required tree replacement points per Tree Replacement Requirement Table 2-1. - e.
-Proposed tree points per Tree Replacement Value Table 32-1. - 5.
-All installed trees must be Florida number 1 or better per

-- the most recent edition of Florida Grades and Standards for Nursery Plants.
-All trees will be graded at time of final inspection. - Tree and plant installation shall follow all UCF Standard Operating Procedures.
+Proposed tree points per Tree Replacement Value Table 32-1. - All installed trees must be Florida number 1 or better per the most recent edition of Florida Grades and Standards for Nursery Plants.
+All trees will be graded at time of final inspection. - 6.
+Tree and plant installation shall follow all UCF Standard Operating Procedures.
 These procedures can be found on the UCF Landscape and Natural Resources website. - 7.
-All plant material including trees, palms, shrubs, groundcover, and sod shall be inspected upon arrival for proper transportation techniques, disease, and pests.
+All plant material including trees, palms, shrubs,

+- groundcover, and sod shall be inspected upon arrival for proper transportation techniques, disease, and pests.
 Any material found with damage shall be rejected. - 8.
 Monoculture of trees on a project is prohibited.
 No tree species may account for more than 50% of the trees proposed on a project. - 9.
 All Palms must have a minimum of 10 feet of clear trunk. - 10.
 One Large Canopy Tree, Type I, shall be planted for every 100 linear feet or fraction thereof of building facade on each side of any proposed building or building expansion. - 11.
 Trees and palms shall be setback from buildings and walkways per the Minimum Tree Setbacks Table 32-2.